 A shot can be moved to another layer by clicking and dragging the shot from one layer to another within the Main Shot window.
-To do this, hover over the shot Title Bar with the mouse until the hand icon displays, then click and drag the shot to another layer.

 When shots are created, they are assigned to a specific layer.
 They exist on that layer until you move them or delete them.